CS

 The Verdict

 The Subaru BRZ takes 3 of 5 key spec categories and comes in at a lower price.
-The Honda Prelude will save you roughly $1,482 a year in fuel.
+The Honda Prelude will save you roughly $1,282 a year in fuel.
+If boot space matters, the Honda Prelude has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions